Firethorne HOA Brick & Stucco Cleaning Guide

 • What PSI do you use on brick and stucco?
 (Should be under 500 PSI for the wash itself.)

-If a contractor tells you they "pressure wash everything at 3,000 PSI," walk away.
+If a contractor tells you they "pressure wash everything at 3,000 PSI," slow down and ask for a surface-specific written scope.
 That's a driveway approach, not a siding approach.
-According to the Power Washers of North America, soft washing is the industry standard for painted surfaces, stucco, and brick.

 Schedule Your Firethorne Cleaning